thunderrabbit/robnugen-journal-entries/2016/10/0917000-days-old-today.md

 Tonight after the workout I'm going to join Lin at her sisters for food and karaoke, which luckily landed on my 17000th day!

+## 17:52 Monday 10 October 2016 JST

+Karaoke was great!
+It was Lin, Charu, and Mikako; we all had fun singing though by the end I was sooo tired I just lay down and listened.